 Retinal Dysplasia is a fairly common issue with Labradors.
 Although it’s non-life-threatening, it can become quite an issue as they are progressive and can cause problems like night blindness and tunnel vision later on.

-Considering their size and energy level, an average lab boxer should be fed roughly 2000 calories or 4 to 5 cups of kibbles a day.
-But since Boxadors vary so much in size, its difficult to determine how much food they need daily, and your best bet is to consult with your veterinarian.
+An average lab boxer should be fed roughly 2000 calories or 4 to 5 cups of kibbles a day.
+But since Boxadors vary so much in size, it’s difficult to determine how much food they need daily, and your best bet is to consult with your veterinarian.

 But apart from that, here are some great feeding tips for a lab boxer mix: